ItsDuy/Project1-Whack_a_zombie/README.md

-# Whack‑a‑Zombie
+# Whack-a-Zombie (Pygame)

-A simple **Whack‑a‑Mole–style** game built with Pygame.
-Left‑click to whack zombies and score as many points as you can before time runs out.
+A simple **Whack-a-Mole–style** game built with Pygame.
+Left-click to whack zombies and score as many points as you can before time runs out.

 ---